fbsamples/workplace-platform-samples/SupportScripts/Python/ConnectivityTest/README.md

 ## RUN

 Open command line terminal of your platform.
-Change the directory of your command line to where the scipt is present and run the script as follows:
+Change the directory of your command line to where the scipt is present and run the script. <sample_filename.har> is the filename of har file downloaded in Setup Part 1.
+Incase the script and har file are in different locations, you can also pass the absolute filepath as shown below in example 2.

 ```python
 python ConnectivityTest.py sample_filename.har